 Let the verdant surroundings of Seletar paint a scenic backdrop to your meal at YOUNGS Bar and Restaurant.
 Despite being one of the smaller bungalows in The Oval, YOUNGS can accommodate up to 56 diners indoors and 126 diners at its alfresco area.
 The interiors reflect old-world European charm, with plush sofas and wood accents that create a cosy dining space—perfect for a romantic night away from the city.

-YOUNGS offers brunch, lunch sets (SGD 20/two courses), afternoon tea and dinner to satisfy all cravings.
-The menu is inspired by the owner’s trips to the colourful cities of Europe, featuring French-style mussel pots for which you can choose between three bases: white wine, tomato or blue cheese, all affordably priced between SGD 20-24 for 400 grams and SGD 32-36 for 800 grams.
+YOUNGS offers brunch, lunch sets, afternoon tea and dinner to satisfy all cravings.
+The menu is inspired by the owner’s trips to the colourful cities of Europe, featuring French-style mussel pots for which you can choose between three bases: white wine, tomato or blue cheese.
 Other signatures include a flank steak served on a bed of mashed potatoes, and a snapper and clam dish reminiscent of something you would find in a Spanish coastal town.

 YOUNGS Bar and Restaurant.
 3 Hyde Park Gate, Singapore 799531. +65 6734 2850.